The following article is all about increasing your professional productivity by improving your relationship to time management. #ProductivityHacks

-There is no denying the power, influence and impact the EAs of the world possess and rightfully so.
-I think it goes without saying (but I will say it anyway) – that you should always strive to stay in the good graces of these individuals and recognize that the pressures that may be experiencing are as real and as important as your needs.
-So treat them with the professionalism, respect and support – the way you would want to be treated.
-When it comes to being successful at your job, strategically aligning with the right people in any office setting can be the difference between success and failure.
-So the next time you need something from your boss or the CEO, make sure you take a moment to first acknowledge their EA and remember they are much more than just a “gate keeper”.
+There is no denying the power and impact the EAs of the world possess and rightfully so.
+You should always strive to stay in the good graces of these individuals.
+Recognize the pressures that they experience is real and as important as your needs.
+Treat them with the professionalism and respect – the way you would want to be treated.
+When it comes to being successful, strategically aligning with the right people can be the difference between success and failure.
+The next time you need something from your boss, make sure you take a moment to first acknowledge their EA.
+Remember they are much more than just a “gatekeeper”.

 What do you think?
 The floor is yours.